f-cal/f-cal.github.io/README.md

 # Code snippet

 Proposed loss function, f-Cal, is very simple to implement in a few lines of code.
 Here we provide a code snippet, implementing f-Cal, in under 30 lines of code.
+Here we implement distribution matching loss using wasserstein distance.

 ```python
 import torch
 from numpy.random import default_rng
 from . import model ## our model to be trained